magnos-code/magnos/docs/source/tutorials/tutorial_4.rst

      1 2  0.5 0.5 0.5  -2

 This format matches that returned by many codes used to compute exchange couplings.
 This is read in the form required to initialise an :code:`InteractionList` via
-:code:`magnos.interactions.read_interactions`:
+:code:`magnon.interactions.read_interactions`:

 .. code-block::

-   interactions = magnos.interactions.read_interactions("FeGd_exchange")
+   interactions = magnon.interactions.read_interactions("FeGd_exchange")
-   interactions = magnos.interactions.InteractionList(interactions, atoms=atoms)
+   interactions = magnon.interactions.InteractionList(interactions, atoms=atoms)

 .. note::

-   Magnos also supports tensor coupling for more complicated spin interactions.
+   Magnon also supports tensor coupling for more complicated spin interactions.
 These are specified by nine entries after the vector, rather than the single entry for a scalar (isotropic) interaction.

 Reading in a single line